dazdaz/gcpwatch/README.md

 ## What This Program Does

-This is a **web scraping tool** that automatically downloads and organizes release notes from software documentation websites.
+This is a **web scraping tool** that automatically downloads and organizes release notes from Google Cloud service release notes.
-Think of it as a robot that reads Google Cloud changelog pages and creates neat summaries for you.
+Think of it as a robot that reads Google Cloud Service release notes and creates neat summaries for you.

 ### The Basic Process: